Lucas-2000/payments/readme.md

 ## What is the project?

 This is a API for creating custom payments/invoices to send to a creditor.
-Is possible create a user (contains auth token and refresh token), create a customer and create invoices to send to this customers.
+Is possible crud a user (contains auth token and refresh token), crud a customer and crud invoices to send to this customers.

 ## Tecnologies